not-duckie/assembly_programming/functions/README.md

 ## ebp usage

 Many new hacker during binary exploitation are confused between usage of esp and ebp.
 The ebp is used to contain the value of esp during function calls so the return address is not lost.
-So you can do is, `mov` the value of esp to ebp and then manipulate the stack in whatevery fashion you want and when you are done you can `mov` ebp to esp and then ret. ebp is life saver here.
+So you can do is, `mov` the value of esp to ebp and then manipulate the stack in whatever fashion you want and when you are done you can `mov` ebp to esp and then ret. ebp is life saver here.

 example code: